httplups/GFG/README.md

 # GFG
-Lexical and Syntactic analysis of a Context-Free Grammar.
+Lexical and Syntactic analysis of a Context-Free Grammar used to study.

 The objective of this project is to implement a lexer and a parser for the uC language.